Dr Anja Kuschmann

 Ongoing projects include:

-• ESRC funded research on how children‘s speech changes as they grow (Variability in Child Speech - VariCS) with Dr Joanne Cleland, Dr David Young (University of Strathclyde) and Prof Jane Stuart-Smith (University of Glasgow)
+• ESRC funded research on how children‘s speech changes as they grow (Variability in Child Speech - VariCS) with Prof Joanne Cleland, Dr David Young (University of Strathclyde) and Prof Jane Stuart-Smith (University of Glasgow)

 Back to staff profile